DaanWesterhof/r2d2-python-build/README.md

 A consequence of this is that a CPU-bound thread can actually occupy the interpreter fully, defeating one of the advantages of multithreading.

 The way around this in Python (and in this library) is using multiple processes.
 Communication works by interprocess communication and synchronization.
-This system has a big advantage: modules (and the server) are completely unrelated from each other.
+This system has a big advantage: modules (and the manager) are completely unrelated from each other.
 If a module were to crash, other modules are not affected.

 A downside is that interprocess communication is tricky and can be quite slow (relatively) due to synchronization.

 ## Components
-### Server
+### Manager
-`server.py` in the `server` folder is a file that should be started in a separate process.
+`manager.py` in the `manager` folder is a file that should be started in a separate process.
 When actually deployed, this file should run in the background as a service.
-Modules can dynamically connect or disconnect from the server application at will, providing a lot of flexibility.
+Modules can dynamically connect or disconnect from the manager application at will, providing a lot of flexibility.

 ### Module
 Each module runs in its owm process, i.e. it is started separately with `python3 filename.py`.